networkservicemesh/site/content/docs/concepts/architecture.md

 ### Network Service

-A Network Service is a identified by name, and carries a payload type (either IP or Ethernet).
+A Network Service is identified by name and carries a payload type (either IP or Ethernet).

 ```yaml
 ---